Child & Migrant Services, Inc.

 Welcome to the website of Child & Migrant Services (CMS), a non-profit that serves migrant and seasonal farm workers and their families in Mesa County, Colorado.
-CMS is located in the town of Palisade, a beautiful, small town nestled in the midst of beautiful orchards and vineyards.
+CMS is located in the town of Palisade, a charming small community nestled in the midst of beautiful orchards and vineyards.

-CMS is the vision of three women in 1954 who dedicated their lives to this great work.
-Their vision started around a kitchen table and led to the mobilization of local churches to provide basic needs for farm workers with a trailer.
+CMS is the vision of three women who, in 1954, began to dedicate their lives to this great work.
+Their vision started around a kitchen table and led to the mobilization of local churches to provide food, clothing and other items to meet basic needs of farm workers.

 Through this website, you can see the range of services CMS provides; more important, you will have a glimpse of the lives of migrant and seasonal farm workers in Colorado, their contribution to Western Colorado’s economy and how much CMS means to them.

 The Hospitality Center, where CMS is housed, is a welcoming community center.
 It is a resource center and an oasis for those who have traveled far to work in the fields and orchards of Western Colorado.
 Please join us in celebrating the spirit of this great work.
 Thank you!

 CHILD & MIGRANT SERVICES (CMS) IS GENERALLY OPEN MONDAY THROUGH THURSDAY FROM NOON TO 6:00 PM AND AT OTHER TIMES BY APPOINTMENT.
 ONCE IN A WHILE, WE HAVE TO CLOSE THE OFFICE DURING THOSE HOURS IN ORDER TO ASSIST CLIENTS OFF-SITE, ATTEND MEETINGS, OR FOR STAFF TRAINING.